Verksmidja/H24_RoboSveinki/README.md

 # RoboSveinki🎅
 VESM3 Lokaverkefni

-We are making a robot that lights in the box light up when the box is open and the robots start dancing and singing Christmas music.
+We are making a robot that lights in the box light up when the box is open and the robots start dancing, singing, and ringing the bell Christmas music.

-### This is our ToDo list we need to do and what we have planned.   (you can always add more to the [To-Do] task if you have something)
+### This is our ToDo list we need to do and what we have planned.
+(You can always add more to the [To-Do] task if you have something)
 ---
  >If your done with a project just edit and just add a [x] to it.